justinph/justinph.github.io/_projects/02_audio-backpack.md

 ---

-Music educators often have a difficult time finding music that is of good quality, easily aggregated, and not rights encumbered for use in their lessons.
+Music educators often have a difficult time finding music that is of good quality, easily aggregated, and not rights-encumbered for use in their lessons.
 This web app aims to solve these problems.

 The staff of Classical MPR has a wealth of knowledge about classical music and is very focused on music education.
 They identified and cut over 200 different segments of audio that exemplify different musical concepts.